Smarketing (n): When sales and marketing work together in perfect harmony.

 To spice up how to use customer testimonials, Cripe suggests using “inside-out” stories.
 “Each sales win is based on a unique situation and challenge that the customer believes will be solved with your product or service,” he explains.
 “So capture that ‘win rationale’ from your sales team.
 Ask them to brag about themselves.
 Why did the customer buy or renew?
 What problem were they solving or expecting to solve?
 What was the key sales message that resonated most with the customer?”

 Once these stories are collected, Cripe suggests assembling them into a customer reference website or printed book to share with the sales team at the next all-hands meeting or sales kickoff.

 Think outside the box on ways to showcase customer success stories.
 A great project for content and sales teams to collaborate is to fill the funnel using white papers with customer testimonials.

 Marketing and sales can also work together to increase your brand’s online reputation.
-Marketing should keep a close eye on popular review and social media sites for ratings (like Facebook, Yelp, or G2 Crowd), while sales can encourage happy customers to leave positive reviews on the site that marketing wants to focus on.
+Marketing should keep a close eye on popular review and social media sites for ratings (like Facebook, Yelp, or G2), while sales can encourage happy customers to leave positive reviews on the site that marketing wants to focus on.

 Marketing automation’s role

 Finally, using a marketing automation software provides the opportunity for sales and marketing to see how leads interact with the content that marketing creates — whether a customer clicks a link in an email, visits a product page, or signs up for a webinar, these actions are meaningful for both teams to see.

 This information can provide insight into what kind of content performs best.
 An Aberdeen Group report shows that 59 percent of the most effective marketing and sales data users will inform future strategies and decisions with their data, and 57 percent use it to personalize content or communications.